 Here are the latest developments on the coronavirus pandemic in the Greater Toronto Area for Saturday.

-Ontario reported 978 new cases of the novel coronavirus on Saturday, bringing the total number of cases in the province to 69,331.
+Ontario has reported a total of 5,839 new cases of the novel coronavirus over the past two days, bringing the total number of COVID-19 infections in the province to 187,998.

 The province published two days’ worth of coronavirus data on Saturday morning.
 No numbers were released on New Year’s Day.

 There were 2,476 new cases reported on Friday and 3,363 new cases on Saturday.
 Saturday’s total marks the largest single-day increase in cases since the pandemic began.

 However, a ministry of health spokesperson noted that because of a data issue, cases for Toronto Public Health were underreported for Friday and overreported for Saturday.

 — With files from Rick ZamperinView link »